divid3d/MathRush/README.md

 # MathRush
 Game based on solving simple algebraic equations.
 The player must choose the right answer within 5 seconds.
-The game ends when an incorrect answer is chosen or the time has elapsed.
+Round ends when an incorrect answer is chosen or the time has elapsed.
+The game ends when player lose all 3 lives.

 Minimum required version of android is 5.0 Lollipop (API level 21).